Medical expert of the article

 The pathogenesis of juvenile rheumatoid arthritis has been intensively studied in recent years.
 The development of the disease is based on the activation of both cellular and humoral immunity.

-The foreign antigen is absorbed and processed by antigen-presenting cells (dendritic, macrophages and others), which, in turn, present it (or information about it) to T-lymphocytes.
-The interaction of the antigen-presenting cell with CD4 + lymphocytes stimulates the synthesis of the corresponding cytokines.
-Interleukin-2 (IL-2), produced by the activation of T-helper type 1, interacts with specific IL-2 receptors on various cells of the immune system.
-This causes the clonal expansion of T-lymphocytes and stimulates the growth of B-lymphocytes.
-The latter leads to a massive synthesis of immunoglobulins G by plasma cells, an increase in the activity of natural killers, and activates macrophages.
-Interleukin-4 (IL-4), synthesized by T-helper type 2, causes activation of the humoral link of immunity (antibody synthesis), stimulation of eosinophils and mast cells, and the development of allergic reactions.
+A foreign antigen is absorbed and processed by antigen-presenting cells (dendritic, macrophages, and others), which in turn present it (or information about it) to T-lymphocytes.
+The interaction of an antigen-presenting cell with CD4 + lymphocytes stimulates their synthesis of the corresponding cytokines.
+Interleukin-2 (IL-2), produced during the activation of type 1 T-helpers, interacts with specific IL-2 receptors on various cells of the immune system.
+This causes clonal expansion of T-lymphocytes and stimulates the growth of B-lymphocytes.
+The latter leads to massive synthesis of immunoglobulins G by plasma cells, increased activity of natural killers, and activates macrophages.
+Interleukin-4 (IL-4), synthesized by type 2 T-helpers, causes activation of the humoral component of immunity (antibody synthesis), stimulation of eosinophils and mast cells, and the development of allergic reactions.

 All interleukins are divided into two groups.
 The first group includes IL-2, IL-3, IL-4, IL-5, IL-9 and IL-10, they provide immunoregulation, in particular, proliferation and differentiation of lymphocytes.
 The second group includes IL-1, IL-6, IL-8 and TNF-alpha.
 These cytokines provide the development of inflammatory reactions.
-The precursor of T-lymphocytes (TIO) is differentiated into two main types of T-helperaa.
+The precursor of T-lymphocytes (T-lymphocytes) is differentiated into two main types of T-helpers.
 The degree of polarization and heterogeneity of T-lymphocytes reflects the nature of antigenic stimuli directed to certain cells.
-Polarization of Th1 / 2 is determined in infectious diseases: leishmaniasis, listeriosis, mycobacterium infection with helminths, as well as in the presence of non-infectious persistent antigens, in particular, in allergies and autoimmune diseases.
-Moreover, the degree of polarization of lymphocytes increases with the chronization of immune responses.
+Polarization of Th1/2 is determined in infectious diseases: leishmaniasis, listeriosis, mycobacterium infection with helminths, as well as in the presence of non-infectious persistent antigens, in particular in allergies and autoimmune diseases.
+Moreover, the degree of lymphocyte polarization increases with chronicization of immune responses.
 Differentiation of T-helpers occurs mainly under the influence of two cytokines - IL-12 and IL-4.
-Iterleukin-12 is produced by monocytic antigen-presenting cells, in particular dendritic cells, and causes Th0 to differentiate into Th1, which are involved in the activation of the cellular immunity.
-Interleukia-4 promotes the differentiation of Th0 into Th2, which activate the humoral link of immunity.
-These 2 ways of differentiation of T-lymphocytes are antagonistic.
-For example, IL-4 and IL-10, produced by the Th2 type, inhibit Th1-type activation.
+Interleukin-12 is produced by monocytic antigen-presenting cells, in particular dendritic ones, and causes differentiation of Th0 into Th1, which participate in the activation of the cellular link of immunity.
+Interleukin-4 promotes differentiation of Th0 into Th2, which activate the humoral link of immunity.
+These two ways of differentiation of T-lymphocytes are antagonistic.
+For example, IL-4 and IL-10, produced by the Th2 type, inhibit the activation of the Th1 type.

 Immunopathogenesis of juvenile chronic arthritis

-Activated T-lymphocytes, macrophages, fibroblasts and synoviocytes also produce pro-inflammatory cytokines, which play a leading role in the development of systemic manifestations and the maintenance of chronic inflammation in the joints.
+Activated T-lymphocytes, macrophages, fibroblasts and synoviocytes also produce proinflammatory cytokines, which play a leading role in the development of systemic manifestations and the maintenance of chronic inflammation in the joints.